kaimath/kaimath.github.io/index.md

 Hi, I'm Kai.
-Here you can find a bit of information about what I do, hope to do, and have done.
+Here you can find a bit of information about what I do, what I hope to do, and what I have done.
 I hope you enjoy!